suka94/ADM-HW1/README.md

 # stamps:

-contains the list of screenshot that assess the successful exercises done.
+Contains the list of screenshot that assess the successful exercises done.